Factbox - Europe's regions push for independence

 ITALY-PADANIA: Italy's Northern League was founded to try to separate Italy's more industrialised, prosperous north from its more impoverished south to create a new region called "Padania".
 The League is the staunchest opponent of Prime Minister Mario Monti's austerity measures and has often criticised European Union institutions.

-(Reporting by David Cutler, London Editorial Reference Unit; Editing by Andrew Osborn)
+(Reporting by David Cutler, London Editorial Reference Unit; editing by David Stamp)